Is winter clearing of invasive woody species part of your stewardship plan?

 - High quality wildflowers to fill in and carpet the landscape

 In winter, desirable native plants have gone dormant, allowing our crews to access and remove invasive woody shrubs and trees.
 When we perform brush clearing we target invasive trees and shrubs such as Box Elder, Silver Maple, Japanese Barberry, Common Buckthorn and Amur Honeysuckle.
 These trees and shrubs leaf out early and hold their leaves longer, preventing sun and water from reaching the native wildflowers and grasses.
-Once the stems have been cut back, it is necessary to treat the fresh stumps to prevent resprouting.
-Sometimes removal on nonnative trees such Ornamental Pear, certain Willows, and Black Locust, is necessary.
-Follow up with a prescribed fire after clearing and see better results.
+Once the stems have been cut back, it is necessary to treat the fresh stumps to prevent re-sprouting.
+Sometimes removal on nonnative trees such Ornamental Pear, Willow, and Black Locust is necessary.
+Follow up with a prescribed fire after clearing and see even better results.